hdadvisors/chesterfield-market-analysis/docs/part-1a-3.md

 ### Amount

-Chesterfield County is home to 11,915 market-affordable rental units as of March 2022.
+Chesterfield County is home to 5,155 market-affordable rental units as of August 2022.
 These apartments are predominately in garden-style buildings with 200 to 250 units per property.
 A smaller share of these NOAH units are found in manufactured home communities and low-rise multifamily buildings.

 <table class="table table-striped table-hover table-condensed" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:noah-amount)NOAH properties and units by style</caption>